Tax & Residency · Last updated 2 June 2026

 What about the UK exit tax?

-As of March 2026, the proposed exit tax on unrealised capital gains has not yet become law.
-But it has been seriously discussed by the government, and similar taxes exist in other countries (notably the US).
+As of mid-2026, the proposed exit tax on unrealised capital gains has not yet become law.
+But it has been seriously discussed by the government, and similar taxes exist in other countries.
 If you are considering relocating, this is a strong reason to start the process sooner rather than later.
 Consult a tax advisor who specialises in UK emigration.

 How long until I get permanent residency in Gibraltar?